DIY a Nailhead Trim Burlap Bulletin Board

 - Burlap to cover your board.
 My burlap was 45″ wide, so I only need 2 1/2 feet of burlap.
 The burlap cost me all of $3.00!

 - Decorative Nails.
 Buy more than you think you need.
-These nails bent rather easily (maybe it was operator error), but I ended up going through 72 (3 packages) to ultimately put 46 on my board.
+These nails bent rather easily (maybe it was an operator error), but I went through 72 (3 packages) to ultimately put 46 on my board.
 I got the brass, but in retrospect think the antique brass finish would’ve looked really cool too.

 - Hammer or rubber mallet.
 I used a hammer that we had put moleskin on to prevent it from scratching the nails.

 - Small pliers to hold nails while you hammer.

 Here’s how I made the Nailhead Burlap Bulletin Board: